 Equally important, brands that have a purpose appeal most to younger employees.

-For example, McDonald’s is moving its headquarters back to the West Loop Chicago (from a suburb) in order to attract younger employees.
+For example, McDonald’s is moving its headquarters back to the West Loop Chicago (from a suburb) to attract younger employees.

-But, it’s still important to understand what your specific target demographic values as honesty, because this perception changes between generations.
+It’s still important to understand what your specific target demographic values as honesty because this perception changes between generations.

 3. Successful brands are innovators